scaljeri/pull-refresh-panel/README.md

 Demo: http://scaljeri.github.com/pull-refresh-panel

 This is a Sencha Touch 2 plugin which adds the PullRefresh functionality to Panels.
-The plugin is located at "./scaljeri/plugin"
+The plugin is located at "./Scaljeri/plugin"

 To use this plugin a callback function is required which needs to perform the actual update

         plugins: [
         	{
             		xclass: 'Scaljeri.plugin.PullRefreshPanel',
-            		pullRefreshText: 'Pull down for more new Tweets!',
+            		pullRefreshText: 'Pull down to update!',
             		refreshFn: function(){
-            			Ext.get('refresh-date').setHtml(Ext.Date.format(new Date(), 'j/d/Y h:m:s')) ;
+				Ext.get('refresh-date').setHtml(Ext.Date.format(new Date(), 'm/d/Y G:i:s')) ;
             			this.refreshReady(); // call this function when ready }
         	}